What is a Magnetic Stripe Reader

 What is a magnetic stripe reader?

 Magnetic stripe readers are more common than you may think.
 They are sometimes also referred to as a magstripe reader.
 These readers are exactly what they call themselves; they ‘read’ the information encoded on the magnetic stripe.
+Since the information cannot be seen with the naked eye, these readers are needed to pull the data from the symbology into the system.
 They can read the magnetic strips on:

 - ID cards